-Rev. Meyer has dual ministry roles.
-As the Missional Pastor of the Lutheran Urban Parish of Tampa (St. Paul and Faith Lutheran Churches), he leads their ministries of renewal, focusing on urban justice.
+Dr. Meyer has dual ministry roles.
+He is currently taking his church, St. John’s Lutheran Church – Jacksonville, founded in 1877, through a renovation and renewal to address the current needs of that urban community.
+It’s former Bible School will be re-dedicated as the Imagine Center – a community enrichment cultural arts site.
 As Executive Director for the Florida Council of Churches, he serves to elevate the faith of churches whose million members anchor communities across Florida.
 He has also taught collegiate courses in ethics and world religions.
 During his previous tenure in Lakeland, he presided over the local ecumenical council and helped found the Polk Ecumenical Action Council for Empowerment (PEACE – an interfaith community organization).
 He has served on various national faith committees.

-Previously Rev. Meyer served congregations in Lakeland FL, Charleston SC, Towson MD, and Wantagh NY.
+Rev. Meyer has served congregations in Jacksonville FL, Tampa FL, Lakeland FL, Charleston SC, Towson MD, and Wantagh NY.

 - 2013 – Doctor of Ministry, Wesley Theological Seminary, Washington DC with Certificate in Christian & Islamic Relations